robryanx/php-oara/README.md

 * @param array $merchantList - array with the merchants we want to retrieve the data from

-* @param Zend_Date $startDate - start date ,it may be useful to filter the data in some networks
+* @param \DateTime $startDate - start date ,it may be useful to filter the data in some networks

 * return Array ( Array of Transcation unique_id )